-The World Cup 2018 is almost here and with it comes all the drama, all the emotional highs and low plus, of course, all the action – best enjoyed big.
+The World Cup 2018 is here and with it comes all the drama, all the emotional highs and low plus, of course, all the action – best enjoyed big.
 We don’t mean big screen big, we mean projector big.

 From watching World Cup matches on your own to hosting friends and family to enjoy the game, it’s better on a larger display.
 You can’t get much larger than a whole wall of your house, something a projector can turn into a screen.

 Once upon a World Cup it was either too expensive to own a projector at home or the picture quality just wasn’t that good.
 Now, not only is the quality better than ever but the prices are lower, too.